 When speaking about why he was an actor, he replied:

-"I act because I want to change the world"
+"I act because I want to change the world"and went on the reference Shakespeare:

-"To hold a mirror up to nature"
+"To hold a mirror up to nature".

 My favorite story was about how he witnessed racism in New York - attempting to hail a cab with his black cast-mates from Othello, he found that the cab drivers would actually speed up as they came near.
 So, in order to get a cab, he had the others hide while he stood alone and hailed a cab.
 Only when the cab stopped did he open the door and signal for the others to enter the cab.
 He told it better, obviously, and it was great.